vibbits/material-liascript/protocols-tess.md

 ![screenshot for login page](img/appDpje.png)

 4. Select that Type at the beginning of the form since we enter a face-to-face event.
-If your event is online, choosing the option Online will modify the form to fit that type of event i.e. no address field has to be filled in.
+If your event is online, choosing the option "Online" which will modify the form to fit that type of event i.e. no address field has to be filled in.

 5. In the Title field, enter the Title of the event, which is “Bulk RNASeq: from counts to differential expression” in our example.